framework-one/fw1-clj/README.md

 FW/1 in Clojure [![Join the chat at https://gitter.im/framework-one/fw1-clj](https://badges.gitter.im/framework-one/fw1-clj.svg)](https://gitter.im/framework-one/fw1-clj?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 ===============

-This is a port from CFML to Clojure of Framework One (FW/1).
+This is based on a port from CFML to Clojure of Framework One (FW/1).
+Most concepts carry over but, like Clojure itself, the emphasis is on simplicity.

-FW/1 in Clojure is based on [Ring](https://github.com/ring-clojure/ring) and [Selmer](https://github.com/yogthos/Selmer).
+FW/1 in Clojure is based on [Ring](https://github.com/ring-clojure/ring), [Compojure](https://github.com/weavejester/compojure), and [Selmer](https://github.com/yogthos/Selmer).
-FW/1 is a lightweight, convention-based MVC framework.
+FW/1 is a lightweight, (partially) convention-based MVC framework.

 The easiest way to get started with FW/1 is to use the [fw1-template](https://github.com/framework-one/fw1-template) template for Boot.
 The template can create a basic FW/1 skeleton project for you that "just works" and provides the directory structure and some basic files for you to get started with.

 Assuming you have [Boot](http://boot-clj.com) installed, you can create a new skeleton FW/1 app like this: